Chris35Wills/LFMapper/README.md

 1. Ensure that you have all of the packages available and visible to python listed [here](#dependencies-and-other-details);

-2. Use nosetests to run [tests.py](./tests/tests.py) to make sure everything runs on your machine - this should be run from the top directory (just type `nosetests`);
+2. Use nosetests to run [tests.py](./tests/tests.py) to make sure everything runs on your machine - this should be run from the top directory (just type `nosetests`)\*;

-3. Run one of the driver scripts (for either [ENVI](./EXAMPLE_ENVI.py) and [JPG](./EXAMPLE_JPG.py) file types\*) - these are basic examples of how to calculate spacing and orientation of images using various step and kernel sizes - the outputs will be available in tests/test_output on your machine, in a folder with either ENVI or JPG along with ENVI or JPG in the name.
+3. Run one of the driver scripts (for either [ENVI](./EXAMPLE_ENVI.py) and [JPG](./EXAMPLE_JPG.py) file types\*\*) - these are basic examples of how to calculate spacing and orientation of images using various step and kernel sizes - the outputs will be available in tests/test_output on your machine, in a folder with either ENVI or JPG along with ENVI or JPG in the name.
 Call the scripts from the top directory using:

 		python EXAMPLE_ENVI.py
 		python EXAMPLE_JPG.py

 4. For more info on exactly how the program works, keep reading...

+\* If you do not have X11() forwarding set, you will receive a non-fatal error warning you that interactive plots won't work - everything else will
-\* The scripts contain a variable called `interact` - if you set this to True, output images will pop up on screen - on linux, this requires you to have X11 forwarding enabled
+\*\* The scripts contain a variable called `interact` - if you set this to True, output images will pop up on screen - on linux, this requires you to have X11 forwarding enabled

 NB/ there are some problems in OS X environments that are still being worked on (see [OS X related issues](#os-x-related-issues))*